 Over the past few months, though, I’ve been going through one of the most upsetting interactions I’ve ever had with a company.
-I don’t have any other form of recourse for their behaviour (you can’t Yelp an online store, after all — can you?), so here’s a warning for any of you in Canada who are thinking about buying cosmetic ingredients and packaging.
+I don’t have any other form of recourse for their behaviour (you can’t Yelp an online store, after all — can you?), so here’s a warning for any of you in Canada who are thinking about buying cosmetic ingredients and packaging from Saffire Blue.

 I made an order at Saffire Blue this January (just shy of $100), and it arrived in early February.
 When I opened up the box, however, I found that a number of the items I bought were missing — seven of them, to be precise.

 I contacted the company immediately, and contacted them again a week later when I hadn’t heard back from them.
-We exchanged a handful of emails, and then, after about a week, they suddenly stopped responding.
+We exchanged a handful of emails, and then, after about a week, the folks at Saffire Blue suddenly stopped responding.

 I called them out on it on Twitter to help speed things up (PayPal’s insurance is time-limited) because the squeaky wheel gets the grease, right?
 But instead of saying “oops, sorry, we’ll get right on that,”, they instead made public claims saying I had never contacted them, even though their customer service rep had replied to many of my emails, and I have a record of all of them.

-Sure, I’m raving — but probably not in the way you wanted, guys.
+Sure, I’m raving — but probably not in the way you wanted.

 PayPal has now said that my only form of recourse is to file against them for fraud.
-I don’t intend to do this–because I don’t think it was fraud, I think it was just spectacularly bad business–but I did want to get a post on their company out there in the open.
+I don’t intend to do this over a few dollars’ worth of items, but I did want to get a post on their company out there in the open.

 If you need to buy raw ingredients or packaging materials in Canada, I encourage you to avoid Saffire Blue at all costs.
-They have a wonderful selection and website, but their customer service is unhelpful, humiliating, and quite frankly, full of lies.
+They have a great selection, but their business practices are unhelpful, humiliating, and quite frankly, fraudulent.
 I’m not saying you should avoid all small retailers (this is the only time I’ve had anything but gold-star service from any online store, big or small!), but remember: even in the business world, you can’t count on everyone to be honest or professional.